ocavue/vad-web/README.md

 <dd>

-A function that will be called when a speech is finished and the audio data is available.
+Triggered when a speech is finished and the audio data is available.

 </dd>

 <dt>

-`onSpeechActive?: (data: SpeechData) => void`
+`onSpeechOngoing?: (data: SpeechData) => void`

 </dt>

 <dd>

-A function that will be called when a speech is active.
-This is called every 500ms during a speech.
-The audio data contains the speech from the previous silence to the current time.
+Triggered periodically (once per second) while speech is ongoing.

 </dd>